hmrc/customs-declare-exports-frontend/README.md

 You may want to point to a non-local frontend Assets server.
 If so then simply set an environment variable ASSETS_URL

+### Feature flags
+This service uses feature flags to enable/disable some of its features.
+These can be changed/overridden in config under `microservice.services.features.<featureName>` key.

+The list of feature flags and what they are responsible for:

+`betaBanner = [enabled/disabled]` - When enabled, all pages in the service have BETA banner.

+`changeErrorLink = [enabled/disabled]` - When enabled, page under url */submissions/[ID]/rejected-notifications* contains 'Change' links to page with errors.

+`ead = [enabled/disabled]` - When enabled, page under url */submissions/[ID]/information* may contain link to generate Exports Accompanying Document.

+`sfus = [enabled/disabled]` - When enabled, page under url */submissions/[ID]/information* may contain link to Secure File Upload Service.

+`secureMessagingInbox = [disabled / sfus / exports]` - Controls which Secure Messaging Inbox is used - none, the one embedded into exports service, or redirects to inbox in Secure File Upload Service.

+`queryNotificationMessage = [enabled/disabled]` - Controls the content version of */submissions* page.

+`use-improved-error-messages = [true/false]` - When enabled, DMS errors have descriptions made by Exports team designers.
+Otherwise, they have default CDS descriptions.

+`welsh-translation = [true/false]` - Not used at the moment.

 ### Scalastyle

 Project contains scalafmt plugin.